milkcoke/milkcoke.github.io/_posts/2022-08-16-eventual_consistency.md

 ### What developers have to decide?
-**Always consider 'user-centered' perspective, Do it affect on user experience?**
+**Always consider 'user-centered' perspective, Does it affect on user experience?**

 ---